Engee documentation

 Notebook

-This demonstration shows a common example of comparing images by viewing the differences due to overlapping.
+This demo shows a common example of comparing images by viewing differences through superposition.

-Here, the imshowpair function is used to rotate the image to change the image.
+Here, the imshowpair function is used to rotate the image.

 In [ ]: